tlevine/vlermv/docs/vlermv.rst

     vlermv.items()
     vlermv.update({'a': 1, 'b': 2})

-Further configuration
+More options
 ~~~~~~~~~~~~~~~~~~~~~~~~
 There are several parameters that you can change when initializing Vlermv,
+and we'll discuss those in later sections.

 .. autoclass:: vlermv.Vlermv

-and we'll discuss those in later sections.